 Admission Volunteers (OVAL)

 The Office of Undergraduate Admission's interview program offers optional interviews to applicants attending high school in selected areas in the United States and around the world.
 Alumni who live in interview areas may become trained to serve as volunteer interviewers.

 The purpose of the interview is twofold.
 Alumni will:

-- Share their Stanford experiences and passion with prospective students; and
+- Share their Stanford experiences and passion with prospective students

 - Convey their impressions of these candidates to the admission committee